Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 {{< highlight python >}}
 def lex(input: str) -> List[Token]:
     """
-    Given an input, split all symbols by space and tokenize each of the symbols.
+    Given an input, split all words by a single space, trim and tokenize each of the words.
+    Note: The EOF token is manually appended.
     """

-    return [tokenize(word.strip()) for word in input.split(" ")]
+    return [tokenize(word.strip()) for word in input.split(" ")] + [EOF_TOKEN]
 {{< /highlight>}}
 {{< /codeblock>}}